valleyofdoom/PC-Tuning/README.md

 |0x29|41|0b101001|Short|Fixed|1|18 (93.75ms)|18 (93.75ms)|36 (187.5ms)|
 |0x2A|42|0b101010|Short|Fixed|2|18 (93.75ms)|18 (93.75ms)|36 (187.5ms)|

-## 11.49.
-Clock Interrupt Frequency (Timer Resolution)
+<h2 id="clock-interrupt-frequency-timer-resolution">11.49.
+Clock Interrupt Frequency (Timer Resolution)</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 The clock interrupt frequency is the rate at which the system's hardware clock generates interrupts which allow the scheduler to perform various tasks such as timekeeping.
 On most systems by default, the minimum frequency is 64Hz, meaning that a clock interrupt is generated every 15.625ms.
 A lower frequency results in reduced CPU overhead and power consumption due to fewer interrupts but reduces timing precision and results in potentially less responsive multitasking.
 The maximum frequency is 2kHz, meaning that a clock interrupt is generated every 0.5ms.
 A higher frequency results in higher timing precision, potentially higher multitasking responsiveness but increases CPU overhead and power consumption.
 The minimum, current and maximum resolutions can be viewed in [ClockRes](https://learn.microsoft.com/en-us/sysinternals/downloads/clockres).